wandera/puppet-mongodb/README.md

 repositories.
 If not specified, the module will use the default for your OS distro.

+##### `use_percona`
+A boolean variable describing whether the Percona version of MongoDB binaries/repository should be installed.
+If not specified, this will default to false.

 ##### `repo_location`
 This setting can be used to override the default MongoDB repository location.
 If not specified, the module will use the default repository for your OS distro.